ycarissan/prepare_nics/README.md

 For your info, the coms are in /path/test/.../com.
 The corresponding logs are in /path/test/.../log.

-To get the images from jmol:
+To get the images from jmol (replace XXX by the appropriate value):
 `jmol -n -s command_XXX.jmol`

 Take care